gmp007/2D-van-der-Waals-Intercalation-Pipeline/README.md

-# 2D-van-der-Waals-Intercalation-Pipeline
+# Custom Design of 2D-based van der Waals Materials
-A pipeline to automate the creation 2D-based van der Waals materials and intercalating them with organic molecules
+A pipeline to automate the creation of 2D-based van der Waals materials and intercalating them with organic molecules